swfrench/GSLInterp/README.md

 Cubic-spline interpolation using the GNU Scientific Library
 -----------------------------------------------------------

-A haskell interface for cubic-spline interpolation using the gsl_interp_* family of functions.
+A Haskell interface for cubic-spline interpolation using the [GNU Scientific Library](http://www.gnu.org/software/gsl/).